 Unfortunately, lithium-ion batteries use a liquid electrolyte, which means they can also overheat and explode, as some airline passengers have discovered.
 The risk for an explosion is compounded when lithium-powered EVs are involved in collisions.
 Energy research is turning to magnesium scandium selenide spinel to develop a perfect solid-state electrolyte.
 The future of mobile power storage, and of energy use, lies in the advances in the applications that long-lasting, solid-state magnesium-ion batteries will foster.
 Once perfected, they will likely offer even higher energy density than lithium-ion batteries presently can.
 Higher storage capacities for renewable energy will allow us to push the power envelope well past today’s horizons in terms not just of distance and speed, but ultimately of space and time as well.

 At Transcontinental Advanced Coatings, our z-flo® brand of advanced coatings is recognized around the world for delivering high-performance conductivity and reliability for applications ranging from medical diagnostic devices to lithium-ion batteries.
-As applications advance and evolve, we remain dedicated to providing the covering solutions needed to make sure they operate correctly and efficiently.
+As applications advance and evolve, we remain dedicated to providing the advanced coating solutions needed to make sure they operate correctly and efficiently.
 Learn more about our specific product constructions for our z-flo® line.